 - Your Business Works While You Sleep: Your website, social media profiles, and review site listings continue to work for you 24/7.
 Your customers can schedule next-day deliveries, review your restaurant, and appreciate your Instagram posts anytime.

-Step 8: Make Your Restaurant Marketing Plan Count – Getting Out of Your Comfort Zone
+Step 8: Maximize Your Restaurant Marketing Plan – Step Outside Your Comfort Zone

 Host Restaurant Events